-- describe the role of SOAP in building web services, the basics of the SOAP protocol, and the structure of a SOAP document. - explain the role of WSDL and UDDI in building web services and be familiar with their usage. - design a .NET web service, taking advanced design considerations into account. - design and deploy .NET web services. - explain the use of UDDI registries and WSDL in creating web-services clients. - design a web service using Microsoft .NET.
+- describe how web services are used and the technologies used to develop them. - describe the role of SOAP in building web services, the basics of the SOAP protocol, and the structure of a SOAP document. - explain the role of WSDL and UDDI in building web services and be familiar with their usage. - design a web service, taking different design considerations into account. - design a .NET web service, taking advanced design considerations into account. - define and address the various security aspects of building and accessing web services. - design and deploy .NET web services. - explain the use of UDDI registries and WSDL in creating web-services clients. - describe the data types, access methods, and protocols used when accessing web services. - design a web service using Microsoft .NET. - evaluate and analyze web-service parameters and make relevant design decisions about web-service clients.